Discover the Real Himalayas with Trusted Local Guides & Porters for 2026/2027.

 Trek from Machhermo (4,480 m) to Gokyo Village / Gokyo Lake (4,745 m)

-Today, you will trek through the Gokyo Valley, located between the Cho La Pass and the Renjo La Pass.
+Today, you will trek from Machhermo to Gokyo through the Gokyo Valley, located between the Cho La Pass and the Renjo La Pass.
 The ending destination for today is Gokyo Village, where you will spend the next day as well.
 You will follow the trail along the Gokyo River and walk beside the massive Ngozumpa Glacier, the largest glacier in Nepal.
 After trekking for about 3 to 4 hours from Machhermo, you will arrive at Gokyo Village, where you will have lunch.
 Since you have been trekking for 7 days now, you can also take a hot shower and relax around the village.

 Hike to Gokyo Ri (5,445 m) and explore Gokyo Lakes